A Brief History of the Marque

 The KS600 HO twin was was replaced with the KS750 in 1940.
 The KS600 engine returned to service when the new KS601 entered production in 1948 (or 1949).

-Four-cylinder KS750 military sidecar combinations were designed in 1939, and entered service with the Wehrmacht in 1940 with several components being engineered by BMW including the final drive, wheels and hydraulic brakes.
-The engine, which appears horizontally opposed, is actually a very wide angle V4 of 170 degrees.
+Twin-cylinder KS750 military sidecar combinations were designed in 1939, and entered service with the Wehrmacht in 1940 with several components being engineered by BMW including the final drive, wheels and hydraulic brakes.
+The engine, which appears horizontally opposed, is actually a very wide angle V4 of 170 degrees, the cylinders raised by 5 degrees to increase ground clearance.
 Over 18,000 of these were manufactured up until the end of the war.

 In 1951 Zundapp decided to take a look at the scooter craze sweeping Italy.
 After designing a few prototypes based on some of the more popular Italian designs, Zundapp created its own scooter.